 Did you know what K-Pop was before reading this article?
 Chances are, you’re no stranger to K-Pop, or Korean Pop music.
 K-Pop is becoming increasingly popular all over the globe – top hits like “Good Luck” by Beast or “Gangnam Style” by Psy are undeniably popular even outside of South Korea.
 “Gangnam Style” has over two billion hits on YouTube.
-That means that if each hit was a new person watching, approximately one third of Earth’s population has seen (and probably danced to) the video!
-This increase in popularity of K-Pop on a global scale over the past couple of years means that new hit songs are accessible and easy to find.
+That means that if each hit was a new person watching, approximately one-third of Earth’s population has seen (and probably danced to) the video!
+This increase in the popularity of K-Pop on a global scale over the past couple of years means that new hit songs are accessible and easy to find.

-You can take studying Korea into your day to day life with a K-Pop playlist – download a couple hits, plug in your iPod, and take part in the global phenomenon while learning at the same time!
-You’ll be way ahead of your friends a couple months from now when they bring up that hot new K-Pop single you just downloaded.
+You can take studying Korean into your day to day life with a K-Pop playlist – download a couple hits, plug in your iPod, and take part in the global phenomenon while learning at the same time!
+You’ll be way ahead of your friends a couple of months from now when they bring up that hot new K-Pop single you just downloaded.

 2. It helps with Pronunciation

 Even if you’re a wizard at learning new languages, I’m sure you’ve struggled a bit with pronunciation when you first get started with learning a language like Korean.
 Even when grammar and definitions make sense in writing, unless you hear what those words sound like when spoken by a native speaker it’s difficult to imagine how to pronounce them correctly.
-It’s best to start off on the right foot and listen to native speakers right from the get go – otherwise, you can get used to pronouncing words incorrectly, and it could potentially be a very long time before somebody corrects you!
+It’s best to start off on the right foot and listen to native speakers right from the get-go – otherwise, you can get used to pronouncing words incorrectly, and it could potentially be a very long time before somebody corrects you!

-Listening to K-Pop is a great solution to incorporation the correct pronunciation of words into your Korean conversations.
+Listening to K-Pop is a great solution to incorporate the correct pronunciation of words into your Korean conversations.
 Learn how to sing a couple of fun K-Pop songs that appeal to you to get started.
 Once you’ve learned a couple of songs and mimic the original singers, you’re already correctly pronouncing potentially hundreds of common Korean words.
 Not to mention you’re having fun while doing it!

 3. Getting in the know: Picking up slang